kmlkmljkl2/AoTTG-Bot-Rework/README.md

 Doubleclicking Playernames will show you their props.

-To log Events Tick the logger Checkbox below the Region, to show logged stuff click the Logger Button below the Playerlist.
+To log Events tick the Logger Checkbox below the Region, to show logged stuff click the Logger Button below the Playerlist.